balajirenganathan/uwp-user-guides/DataGrid/Columns.md

 The automatic column generation based on properties of data object can be enabled or disabled by setting [SfDataGrid.AutoGenerateColumns](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfGridBase~AutoGenerateColumns.html).
 Default value is `true`.

 Columns are generated based on type of property.
-For example, `GridNumericColumn` is added for `int` type property.
+For example, `GridNumericColumn` is added for `int` type property

 Below are table shows data type and its column type.
 For remaining types, `GridTextColumn` will be added.